wentasah/qstopmotion/README_NMake_Windows.txt

 * Press the configure button.
 * Select the generator "NMake Makefiles".
 * Select the entry CPACK - CPACK_BINARY_NSIS.
+* Select the entry CPACK - CPACK_BINARY_ZIP.
+* Select the entry CPACK - CPACK_SOURCE_ZIP.
 * Press the configure button again.
 * Press the generate button.

-3.2 Build the application
+3.4 Build the application
 --------------------------------------------------------------------------------

-* Start the modifyed shortcut to the "windows SDK 7.1 Command Prompt".
+* Start the "Qt 4.8.4 Command Prompt".
 * Move to the new created destination directory.
-* call "nmake".
+* Call "nmake".
 * Locking for error and warning messages.

 4. Installation